jryans/debug-info-issues/basic/loop-unbounded/results.md

   Mismatched Coords: 0
   Mismatched Value:  0
 Availability Errors:
+  Ref Not Encount.:  0
+  Ref Not in Test:   1
-  Not Encountered:   0
+  Test Not Encount.: 0
-  Not Found in Ref:  2
+  Test Not in Ref:   2
-  Not Found in Test: 0
 Warnings:
   Unused:            0
+  Removable:         0
   Unreachable:       0
-  Removable:         0
 Execution:
   Function Covered:  true
   Complete:          true